mckennapsean/dissertation/content/02-background.md

 Within the visualization community, the well-cited nested model [@Munzner2009] is the de facto design decision model.
+One of the primary motivations of the nested model is to support effective evaluation and validation of different types of decisions that visualization designers make.
 This model characterizes visualization design decisions as occurring at one of four levels: domain characterization, data and task abstraction, visual encoding and interaction, and algorithm.
 A recent extension to the model, called the nested blocks and guidelines model [@Meyer], provides a more fine-grained characterization of individual design decisions as blocks at each level, with guidelines describing the relationships between blocks.
 Together, blocks and guidelines relate the visualization decisions a designer makes, with regard to finding good blocks in the design of a visualization.

 It is important to stress that the nested model, as well as the nested blocks and guidelines model, are not process models; they do not describe _how_ to design a visualization, only the types of decisions (_what_) and rationale (_why_) that a visualization designer formulates along the way [@Meyer].
-The primary motivation of the nested model is to support effective evaluation of the different types of decisions that visualization designers might make --- this is why we care about decision models. <!-- TODO more on the role of evaluation and design decisions! -->
+Design decisions, rationale, and guidelines are formed from employed evaluation methods.
+Existing visualization process models fail to incorporate this justifiability without a link to decision models.
+Moreover, numerous existing models capture evaluation as a step of the design process rather than a continuing role throughout the process like in design decision models.

 ### Design Process Models

 Unlike a decision model, a design process model focuses on describing the specific steps a designer takes over the course of designing a visualization.
+Whereas design can mean many things to different people, the **data visualization design process** is about the planning, creation, and evaluation of a single data visualization or a multiview, robust visualization system.
 In this regard, we consider design as a challenge that combines and mixes both engineering and creative design processes [@Lowgren1995; @Howard2008; @Wolf2006;
 @Moere2011], and this balanced mixture is what we sought in the synthesis of the